Parasites in horses: symptoms, treatment and prevention

 Endoparasite Infection Symptoms Diagnosis

-Tapeworms on pasture: often in the second half of the grazing season due to moss mites (intermediate host) Constipation, weight loss, colic Fecal sample
+Tapeworms On pasture: frequently in the second half of the grazing season due to moss mites (intermediate host) Constipation, weight loss, colic Fecal sample

-Large strongyles on pasture: by ingestion of larvae; rarely in stables Diarrhea, weak, emaciated, signs of colic, anemia Fecal sample
+Large strongyles On pasture: by ingestion of larvae; rarely in stables Diarrhea, weakness, emaciation, signs of colic, anemia Fecal sample

-Small strongyles on pasture: by ingestion of larvae; rarely in stables acute - persistent diarrhea, weight loss, colic, fever attacks Fecal sample
+Small strongyles On pasture: by ingestion of larvae; rarely in stables Acute persistent diarrhea, weight loss, colic, febrile seizures Fecal sample

-Lungworms usually only if horses are kept together with donkeys Cough (persistent), pneumonia, increased respiratory rate Fecal sample
+Lungworms Generally only if horses are kept together with donkeys Cough (persistent), pneumonia, increased respiratory rate Fecal sample

-Stomach worms usually only if horses are kept together with cows Fecal sample
+Stomach worms Generally only if horses are kept together with cows - Fecal sample

 Roundworms | Ascarids Contaminated pastures and stables Reduced performance, loss of appetite, dull coat, bloated belly, weight loss, colic Fecal sample